Mass media in Abkhazia: Print media

 There are two government and several private newspapers, published in Russian (predominantly) and Abkhaz.
 The circulation ranges from 1,000 to 5,000, most of the newspapers are weeklies.
 There is a degree a diversity, opposition media criticise the government over the wide range of issues such as Abkhazian-Russian relations and internal politics.
 Novy Den and Chegemskaya Pravda newspapers had a pro-opposition tone during the 2009 presidential elections.

 There have been several claims of harassment of journalists by the authorities.
 In September 2009, a court in Sukhumi gave journalist Anton Krivenyuk a three-year suspended sentence for allegedly libelling Bagapsh.
 Some Abkhazian journalists viewed this as an intimidation of opposition in the run-up to the elections.

+There is a trilingual semimonthly newspaper, Gal, published in Gali District.

 Publishing

 Radio broadcasting

 Radio Soma is the only private radio station is very popular, broadcasting 24 hours a day, primarily music, but also carrying some news and, at times, live talk shows with invited guests.
 The state radio, like state TV, broadcasts for 3–4 hours a day.

 In December 2014, Sputnik (news agency) inaugurated its website and radio broadcasting in Abkhazia.